 Road / gravel

 On a road bike you’ll most likely use the traditional below-the-stem external junction A (SM-EW90) or the newer handlebar/frame mounted junction box (EW-RS910).
-The functionality of both components is exactly the same, but they differ in the amount of e-Tube ports they offer.
+The functionality of both components is exactly the same, but they differ in the amount of E-Tube ports they offer.
 The SM-EW90 comes in 3-port and 5-port versions while the EW-RS910 only comes with 2 e-Tube ports.
 The latter is generally used with the JC130 Di2 Y-Connector cable, because it connects both levers to the junction box using only one e-Tube port.
+For an alternative method of installing this, have a look at the EW-RS910 Junction Installation Guide.

 You can also use an MTB display if you want to.
 The display replaces both the road Junction A and the Wireless Unit.